NiklasPhabian/dissertation/C2_Software.md

 Since there is no unified representation of data in general and geolocation in particular, repositories will deliver data in many possible container formats (*files*) and in many possible geospatial representations.
 Locations may be expressed in spherical or ellipsoidal geographic coordinate systems, and/or in two-dimensional projected (Cartesian) coordinate systems at varying resolutions.

 Consequently, users have to step through an iterative process called Extract, Transform, and Load (ETL) rather than simply searching for and retrieving data.
 During ETL, data first has to be discovered, then extracted, subsequently transformed into a unified ("harmonized") representation, and finally loaded into a system in which the analysis operations can be carried out (i.e., a desktop GIS, such as ArcGIS; a database, such as PostGIS; and/or a programming language, such as MATLAB, Python, or R).
 The harmonization process is typically time-consuming, computationally expensive, and bespoke to a particular analysis environment[^0].
 The analyst has to balance computational performance and data fidelity: An appropriate geographic or projected coordinate system, as well as a spatiotemporal resolution, has to be chosen, both of which have an implication on the preservation of spatial properties (areas, distances, shapes) and computational performance.
 While any commonly used geospatial relation test can theoretically be computed in both geographic and projected coordinate systems, operations are cheaper and thus more performant in projected 2D coordinate systems.
-Further, none of the commonly used desktop GISs (ArcGIS, QGIS) or programming libraries (geopandas, sf) supports spherical or ellipsoidal computations.
+Further, none of the commonly used desktop GISs (ArcGIS, QGIS) or programming libraries (`geopandas`, `sf`) supports spherical or ellipsoidal computations.
 Only within recent years, technologies that gracefully allow performing geospatial analysis in geographic coordinate systems ([S2geometries](https://s2geometry.io/), [PostGIS geographies](http://postgis.net/workshops/postgis-intro/geography.html), SphereGIS) have become available.
 Thus, geographic information systems and their users will typically harmonize the data by projecting all relevant data into a single (locally) appropriate coordinate system.
 Note that projecting geographic locations into a 2D space may not be an option if the ROI has a sufficiently large spatial extent.

 [^0]: Anecdotally, consuming the majority of the time.